Kalvyn-Lu/GMapps-Firebase-Example/README.md

 ## Usage ##

-1. `build` to build the react code
+1. `npm run-build` to build the react code
 2. run index.html from a web browser to start the app